Agent Workflow

 Complete the task — run

 hence task complete TASK plan.splto mark the task done.
-This appends a(completed ...)block to the plan, moves the task to DONE, and may unlock downstream tasks that were waiting on this one.$ hence task complete write-tests plan.spl completed: write-tests (alice) -
+This appends a(completed ...)block to the plan, moves the task to DONE, and may unlock downstream tasks that were waiting on this one.$ hence task complete write-tests plan.spl Added: (claims agent:alice :at "2026-02-24T10:42:17Z" (given completed-write-tests)) -

 Back to step 4 — run